Published on March 15th, 2013 | by Anders

 While there admittedly there are some standout roles in video games for female supporting characters, gamers are hard-pressed to find a strong female protagonist.
 Alyx Vance from the Half-Life series is beyond charming, but she’s still a sidekick.
 And yes, she subtly flirts with the silent Gordon Freeman throughout the game.

-One of the only notable female stars is Samus Aran of the Metroid Prime series, was portrayed as a man throughout most of the original game until she finally takes off her armor.
+One of the only notable female stars is Samus Aran of the Metroid Prime series, was portrayed as a man throughout most of the original game (which is available in CoinLooting site) until she finally takes off her armor.
 The result is shock value, not a breakthrough in video game feminism.

 After Tomb Raider was announced by the new publisher Square Enix, I was hopeful.
 Covered in blood and dirt, this new Lara seemed tougher yet fallible.
 Her movement and animation was poised but aggressive.
 She no longer had the showy flair of a gymnast as she scaled rock faces and slid down a mountain, dodging flaming debris from a crashing plane.